piougy/CzechIdMng/Realization/frontend/README.md

 Run script **modules-link** defined in package.json.
 This script will create directory **node_modules** in parent directory and create symlink on him in **czechidm-client**.
 This prevents the problem with multiple copies of React (https://facebook.github.io/react/warnings/refs-must-have-owner.html).
 The goal is to have only one node_modules directory (for all ours modules) with React.

+**IMPORTANT!** Module-link script does not work on Windows.
+If are you Windows user, then you have to create symlink on node_modules (in parent directory) manually (use command 'mklink /D').

 `npm run modules-link`

 Install basic dependencies for client module (will be common for all submodules ).